 RISE: Legal Resources for Victims of Sexual Harassment and Violence

-RISE provides victims of workplace sexual harassment or sexual violence legal resources.
+RISE provides victims of sexual violence, including workplace sexual harassment, free legal resources.

 Sexting, Cyberbullying and the Criminal Code